 A good radio interview will keep your audience alert and listening.
 So with that in mind, here are a few basic tips to consider before you next go on the air:

+Smile When you smile your voice smiles, and it will sound more appealing and personable to the listeners.
 Many people who tune in at the beginning of your segment might not be there at the end; and other listeners will join half-way through.
-So repeat your key message a few times in various ways;
+So repeat your key message a few times in various ways.